Have you ever asked yourself? Are birth dates a good strategy for number selection? What does the math say about it?

 Some preach that all combinations are equally likely, whether you use birth dates or whatnot.
 Of course, that’s true.

 But don’t forget that combinations have different compositions.
-Therefore, there exist combinatorial groups with varying success-to-failure ratios.4
+Therefore, combinatorial groups exist with varying frequency ratios.

 There is more to a lottery game than meets the eye.
-Deep within its finite structure are layers of combinatorial groups that can help you make informed choices when playing.5
+Deep within its finite structure are layers of combinatorial groups that can help you make informed choices when playing.
+Read How to Win the Lottery According to Math.

 Using Lotterycodex analysis, we separate combinatorial compositions into dominant, occasional, and rare groups.
 As a lottery player, you aim to pick numbers based on the dominant group to get the best shot possible.